 Russian law provides for two types of security measures: preliminary and interim.
-The motion for preliminary injunctions can be filed before filing the lawsuit.
-In this case the judge must consider the motion and if the security measures are granted, gives to a plaintiff a term not exceeding 15 days for filing the lawsuit.
-The motion for interim injunctions can be filed along with the lawsuit or at any stage of the court proceedings before the judgement is issued.
-The motion for security measures must be considered by the court no later than the next day from the filing date.
+A motion for preliminary injunctions can be filed before filing the lawsuit.
+In this case, the judge must consider the motion, and if the security measures are granted the plaintiff is granted a term not exceeding 15 days in which to file the lawsuit.
+A motion for an interim injunction can be filed along with the lawsuit or at any stage of the court proceedings before the judgment is issued.
+A motion for security measures must be considered by the court no later than the next day from the filing date.

-If a pretrial order is envisaged by the law as a mandatory stage (eg, for material claims such as damages or compensation), the court shall give the plaintiff up to 15 days to send a cease-and-desist letter to the opposite party and up to five days to file a lawsuit upon expiry of the term for pretrial procedures (in particular 30 days for material claims in IP disputes).
+If a pretrial order is envisaged by the law as a mandatory stage (eg, for material claims such as damages), the court shall give the plaintiff up to 15 days to send a cease-and-desist letter to the opposite party and up to five days to file a lawsuit upon expiry of the term for pretrial procedures (in particular, 30 days for material claims in IP disputes).

-The typical time frame for a civil litigation is four to six months to have the decision of the first-instance court issued.
+The typical time frame for civil litigation is four to six months for the decision of the first-instance court to be issued.
 The decision enters into force in a month if no appeal is filed.
 The resolution of the Court of Appeals enters into force as of the date it is issued in writing and may be appealed to the Intellectual Property Rights (IPR) Court within two months.
 The resolution of the IPR Court can be appealed to the Economic Collegium of the Supreme Court within two months and its judicial act can be further appealed within three months.
 The last instance is the Presidium of the Supreme Court.